Our Team

 “Jewelweed” (she/her)

-Sarah joined Learning Outside in fall 2020 and, from the get-go, she established herself as a positive force on Learning Outside’s team!
-Sarah is a Lead Instructor in our Forest Kindergarten and our Explorers After School Nature Club.
+Sarah joined Learning Outside in fall 2020 and, from the get-go, she established herself as a positive force on Learning Outside’s team.
+Sarah is a Lead Instructor in our Forest Kindergarten.
 Sarah’s background includes time in NC, Connecticut and New York working to support children in outdoor learning programs as well as in roles focused on advancing community farm projects and CSA’s.
 In addition, Sarah is a certified Herbalist.
 In short, Learning Outside is the perfect ‘home’ for Sarah because it hits all of her essential loves: children, the natural world and growing local food and herbs!

 • Shelby Norris